DaniGTA/PinguSync/README.md

 ## Sites that currently will be Supported

-Providers that only have login support will become late the list sync support.
+Providers that only have login support will become later the list sync support.

 > **For Devolopers:**
 > All provider for list syncing need to follow the interface **ListProvider** (list-provider.ts)